The Shops at Tanforan: Racetrack

 Horse, dog, motorcycle, and auto races were held year-round at the track.
-One of Tanforan's most famous residents while it was used as a racetrack was Seabiscuit, who was stabled there for a time.
-Today, a statue of Seabiscuit may be found on the grounds of the Tanforan mall.
+A noteworthy resident during its use as a racetrack was Seabiscuit, who was stabled there for a time.
+A statue of Seabiscuit can still be found on the grounds.

-The site found other uses after 1909, when the state of California banned all gambling at racetracks.
+The site was repurposed after 1909 when the state of California banned all gambling at racetracks.
 Races were held at Tanforan until the racetrack was destroyed by fire on July 31, 1964.

 Airfield

 Tanforan Racetrack was occasionally used as an airfield, with the center of the racetrack used as a runway.
 On January 25–26, 1910, the Tanforan Racetrack served as the site for the Second International Air Meet in America, organized by the Pacific Aero Club and attended by aviation notables Louis Paulhan and John J. Montgomery.

 On January 18, 1911, aviator Eugene Ely made naval aviation history when he took off from Tanforan and made a successful landing on the USS Pennsylvania anchored in San Francisco Bay.
 This marked the first successful shipboard aircraft landing (and the second successful take-off).
 A plaque on the grounds commemorates this event.

 Tanforan was temporarily converted into a military training center during World War I.